bdnf/binary-transparency-example/README.md

 ```
 ./build.sh
 ```
 Note!
-It may take 10-15 minutes.
+It may take 10-15 minutes to build the images.

 2. Start personality service.
 ```